clarkgrubb/data-tools/doc/tsv-to-json.1.md

 # SYNOPSIS

-tsv-to-json OPTIONS
+tsv-to-json OPTIONS [TSV_FILE]

 # DESCRIPTION

-Read a TSV file from standard input and write the corresponding JSON to standard output.
+Read a TSV file from file specified on the command line or standard input and write the corresponding JSON to standard output.

 Each row of the JSON output contains a serialized JSON object.
 The values of the object come from the corresponding row of the CSV file, and the header is used fo the keys.